Traditional Yorkshire Market Town

 Northallerton has a rich and varied heritage with some beautiful buildings including the Church of All Saints which dates from 1120 and The Fleece Inn, one of the oldest pubs in the town, and played host to Charles Dickens in the mid 19th Century.
-The wide Georgian High Street is dotted with independent shops and high street chains and is also lined with a mix of eateries from pub grub to some lovely restaurants and traditional tea rooms, including the famous chain, Bettys.
+Northallerton has a decent mix of eateries from pub grub to some lovely restaurants and traditional tea rooms, including the famous chain, Bettys.

 When it comes to exploring the countryside, both the Dales and the Moors are at your fingertips offering plenty of opportunities for walking.
 The beautiful nearby village of Osmotherley is close to the Coast to Coast path, the Cleveland Way and the starting point to the Lyke Wake Walk.
 Or for a more relaxing way to discover the countryside, The Wensleydale Railway, runs between Leeming Bar and Redmire in the Yorkshire Dales, offering a scenic and pleasant journey through Herriot Country.
 Getting to the Wensleydale Railway couldn't be easier, there's a half hourly bus service from Northallerton to Leeming Bar, which takes just 14 minutes.